PrinsFrank/PrinsFrank.nl/_posts/2021-11-17-Case-insensitive-pcre2-regex-and-unicode-case-folding.md

 In our regex, we use the flag 'i' to indicate we want to ignore cases.
 This way, both 'l' and 'L' will match when looking for 'l' for example.

-What character corresponds to what uppercase letter and vice versa is maintained by the Unicode Consurtium at [unicode.org](https://unicode.org).
-The previously referenced [FAQ about Case Mappings](https://unicode.org/faq/casemap_charprop.html#1) links to three resources:
+What character corresponds to what uppercase letter and vice versa is maintained by the Unicode Consurtium at [unicode.org](https://unicode.org){:target="_blank" rel="noreferrer noopener"}.
+The previously referenced [FAQ about Case Mappings](https://unicode.org/faq/casemap_charprop.html#1){:target="_blank" rel="noreferrer noopener"} links to three resources:

-- [UnicodeData.txt](https://unicode.org/faq/casemap_charprop.html#1) - one-to-one case mappings, where we can find 'l'(006C) mapped to 'L'(004C) and back.
+- [UnicodeData.txt](https://unicode.org/faq/casemap_charprop.html#1){:target="_blank" rel="noreferrer noopener"} - one-to-one case mappings, where we can find 'l'(006C) mapped to 'L'(004C) and back.
-- [SpecialCasing.txt](https://www.unicode.org/Public/UCD/latest/ucd/SpecialCasing.txt) - additional info like needed for uppercasing the 'ß' character.
+- [SpecialCasing.txt](https://www.unicode.org/Public/UCD/latest/ucd/SpecialCasing.txt){:target="_blank" rel="noreferrer noopener"} - additional info like needed for uppercasing the 'ß' character.
-- [CaseFolding.txt](https://www.unicode.org/Public/UCD/latest/ucd/CaseFolding.txt) - additional resources for case folding and caseless matching.
+- [CaseFolding.txt](https://www.unicode.org/Public/UCD/latest/ucd/CaseFolding.txt){:target="_blank" rel="noreferrer noopener"} - additional resources for case folding and caseless matching.

 The third file is the file our character is in.
 The doc says specifically "In addition, CaseFolding.txt contains additional mappings used in case folding and caseless matching", exactly the flag we were using in our regex!